Getting StartedAuthentication

 Authentication and API Keys

-Learn how to securely authenticate with the FetchMedia API using API keys and handle permissions for accessing video fetching and processing endpoints.
+Learn how to securely authenticate with the FetchMedia API using API keys for file upload, fetching, and processing endpoints.

 method: 'POST',